 These rules are tournament-specific alterations built upon the IFPA/PAPA competititve ruleset.
 For any situations not addressed in these rules, refer to the main set of IFPA/PAPA Competition Rules.

-The Tournament Organizer (TO) and main Tournament Director (TD) for the Women’s Royal Rumble is Kim Martinez, with technical assistance by the CLEPIN crew when necessary and assistant TD’s Jen Ruper and Bre Reynolds.
+The Tournament Organizer (TO) and main Tournament Director (TD) for the Women’s Royal Rumble is Kim Martinez, with technical assistance by the CLEPIN crew when necessary and Co-TD Bre Reynolds.
 TDs handle malfunctions and rulings, delegate responsibilities when necessary, and work to ensure the smooth operation of the tournament at large.

-This is a Ladder Match Finals, Match-Play Qualifying tournament, consisting of AT LEAST 6 rounds of Match-Play qualifying within a 4-hour time period.
-If more rounds can be had within the allotted time, we will continue to start a round with the cut off being 5 MINUTES before the qualifying time period ends.
-This will be followed by a dinner break and playoffs afterwards.
+This is a Ladder Match Finals, Match-Play Qualifying tournament, consisting of AT LEAST 6 rounds of Match-Play qualifying within a 4 and a half-hour time period.
+If more rounds can be had within the allotted time, we will continue to start around with the cut off being 5 MINUTES before the qualifying time period ends.
+There will be a lunch break and playoffs will take place SUNDAY.
 Players will compete in groups of 4 or 3 when necessary on a randomly selected machine.
 This will repeat for AT LEAST 6 rounds, with a designated number of top qualifiers advancing to the playoffs.

 Finals will consist of a Ladder Match style finals with the designated number of qualifiers will play a single game in a group of 4.